In 2019, at the Stratford Rotary Club Rural Urban night, the Stratford Perth Museum Agricultural Wall of Fame introduced three new inductees.

 David Carson, from Listowel, began his agricultural operations in the 1960s and today has customers in every province in Canada as well as throughout the United States.

-He is a supplier of cattle to some of the largest dairy operations in the world but he is perhaps best-known as a breeder of Clydesdales.
-Progeny from his farm can be found on the streets of Toronto and New York City in the service of those police departments, more famously among the Budweiser Cydesdales in such in events as the Rose Bowl Parade.
+He is a supplier of cattle to some of the largest dairy operations in the world but he is perhaps best known as a breeder of Clydesdales.
+Progeny from his farm can be found on the streets of Toronto and New York City in the service of those police departments, more famously among the Budweiser Cydesdales in such events as the Rose Bowl Parade.

 It was his contribution to his communities that also impressed the committee.

 In 2005 he opened the doors of his operation to the public and hosted the International Plowing Match with over 97,000 visitors.